-These models provide an abstract view of the information expressed in link-format documents and a Resource Directory.
+These models provide an abstract view of the information expressed in link-format documents and an RD.
 They cover the concepts, but not necessarily all details of an RD's operation; they are meant to give an overview, and not be a template for implementations.

-Figure 2: E-R Model of the content of /.well-known/core
+Figure 2: ER Model of the content of /.well-known/core